Honeymead Wood, near Tiverton, Devon. 4.17 acres of attractive mature broadleaf woodland in a prime rural location. £42,000 (freehold) [#F1264]

 - The south boundary is the inside edge of the track.

-- The northern boundary is the water’s edge.
+- The northern boundary is the earth bank of the meandering stream.

 The sporting rights are owned and included in the sale.
 They are not let.